RicardoSabinolrs/spring-boot-microservice/README.md

 # SabinoLabs

-This is a "microservice" application intended to be part of a microservice architecture.
+This repository is intended to be part of a reference architecture for microservices with Spring Boot.

 ## Development